Mac Raboy

 Emmanuel "Mac" Raboy (April 9, 1914 – December 12, 1967) was an American comics artist best known for his comic-book work on Fawcett Comics' Captain Marvel Jr. and as the Sunday comic-strip artist of Flash Gordon for more than 20 years.
 Cartoonist Drew Friedman has stated, "Raboy was an expert technician with pen and brush, and his lush covers are some of the most unusually beautiful ever to grace comic books".

 Early life

 Raboy was born in New York City on April 9, 1914, to a Jewish family.
 (The April 9 date is taken from Roger Hill's biography Mac Raboy: Master of the Comics.
 His birthdate has also been cited as April 17, 1914, in other sources.
 Hill's biography also gives his birth name as "Manuel", but Friedman's book Heroes Of The Comics lists it as "Emmanuel.")
 Raboy's father had emigrated from Romania; the family name's spelling was changed from "Raboi".
 His father worked in a hat factory before moving to North Dakota for a time to work as a blacksmith and horse handler.
 He moved to Connecticut to work on the family dairy farm, and finally settled in the Bronx.
-He also wrote poetry, political essays, and several books, including The Jewish Cowboy, about his North Dakota experience.
+His father wrote poetry, political essays, and several books, including The Jewish Cowboy, about his North Dakota experience.